-But between all those poolside mojitos and dancing at Coachella, where should you be eating?
-From the classic old haunts where Marilyn Monroe used got her freak on, to the new, modern spots popping up all over downtown, Palm Springs is a culinary destination to be reckoned with.
-Here’s our updated guide on exactly how to navigate it.
+But between all those poolside mojitos and dancing at Coachella, there are some seriously good spots to eat at as well.
+From the classic old haunts where Marilyn Monroe got her groove on, to the new, modern spots popping up all over downtown, Palm Springs is a culinary destination to be reckoned with.
+Here’s our guide on exactly how to navigate it.

 Breakfast / Brunch

 Big group getaway weekends are common in Palm Springs, which makes finding places where everyone can comfortably eat together imperative – particularly for brunch.
 Put Boozehounds at the top of your big group dining list.
 The sprawling space has a massive outdoor patio, a four-sided bar inside, plus tons of semi-private sitting areas throughout.
 In other words, no group is too big at this bar/restaurant in the Uptown Design District.
 As far as food goes, we like the Filipino-leaning dishes the most, like the perfectly-simmered adobo chicken and crackly pork lumpia, but all the menus (they have different ones for brunch, lunch, dinner, and Happy Hour) are large and cover a ton of ground, so everyone will find something they like.
 And that includes dogs, who get their own separate food menu as well.